-The M.S. degree program in Criminal Justice offered by the Albany State University Criminal Justice Department is designed to prepare students for professional careers within the criminal justice system.
+The Department of Criminal Justice at Albany State University offers a 30 semester hours Master of Science degree in Criminal Justice delivered both face-to-face and fully online with concentrations in Law Enforcement, Corrections, Forensic Science and Public Administration.
+The M.S. degree program is designed to prepare students for professional careers within the criminal justice system and related fields.
 Theoretical, methodological and philosophical understanding of the criminal justice system is stressed during the matriculation process.
-As a result, students are well-prepared for careers in criminal justice.
+As a result, students are well-prepared for careers in criminal justice and related fields.
 Those seeking advanced graduate education beyond the Master's degree level will be able to compete successfully with graduates from other schools and disciplines.
-The Master of Science in Criminal Justice program requires 30 hours of study including thesis research.
-In addition, all students must successfully complete a comprehensive examination on core, statistics/methodology and a chosen specialty area.
-The comprehensive examination is offered only in Fall and Spring semesters.
-It is stressed that students must pass the comprehensive examination before they are allowed to graduate.
-No transferred courses will be accepted into our 39 semester hour graduate program.
-The Department also offers fully online MS degree in Criminal Justice with 30 hours of course requirements.